 How SLM supports the business and business units

 The whole reason for SLM is to measure IT performance in support of the business.
-Implementation requires measurements of all aspects of the above diagram.
+SLM needs all the above parts to work and contribute to value delivery.

 Business units use different services from the Service Catalogue.
 Each service has its SLA — one SLA for each service.
 When users go to the Service Catalogue, they read the SLA that tells them their responsibilities and IT's support responsibilities, priorities, and support targets for their service.